HarrisonAllen/pebble-gbc-graphics/README.md

 5. To load in the tilesheet, [see below](https://github.com/HarrisonAllen/pebble-gbc-graphics#loading-tilesheets)

 As long as you create a binary file in a 2bpp format, where each tile is 16 bytes (2 bits per pixel * 8 pixels wide * 8 pixels tall), then you can come up with your own methods to do so.

+You can create different tilesheets for different platforms.
+Check out [this link on the Pebble developer docs](https://developer.rebble.io/developer.pebble.com/guides/app-resources/platform-specific/index.html) for more information.

 ### Tiny Pilot Tilesheets
 These are the tilesheets I designed and generate for Tiny Pilot.
 All of these can be found [here](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/assets/tilesheets), if you wish to edit or duplicate them.